Tree disputes

-From 1 November 2011 the Neighbourhood Disputes Resolution Act 2011 provides new options for resolving tree disputes.
+The Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 provides options for resolving tree disputes.

 What is a tree dispute?